gemfire/gemfire-developer-website/content/blog/transmitting-deltas-between-different-apache-geode-distributed-systems/index.md

 ---
 ## Introduction
-Apache Geode provides a [Delta](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/Delta.java) interface that facilitates serializing the changes to an object between two JVMs rather than the entire object when changes are made to that object.
+VMware GemFire provides a [Delta](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/Delta.java) interface that facilitates serializing the changes to an object between two JVMs rather than the entire object when changes are made to that object.
 For large objects, this provides an optimization that is supported from:

 - clients to servers
 - servers to servers in the same DistributedSystem